felwal/energy-saves/README.md

-# energy-saves
+# Energy saves

-A Garmin Connect IQ data field showing energy saved from walking/running/biking compared to taking the car.
+A Garmin Connect IQ data field displaying energy saved from walking/running/biking compared to taking the car.